bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-4-5">1.4.5 Character References for Other Characters</h3>

-It is also possible to use character references to represent other characters in your page.
+<p>It is also possible to use character references to represent other
+characters in your page.
 This is useful when you are unable to type the character itself, or when you can't tell what the character is by looking at it (for example, a no-break space, or an invisible formatting character).

-There are predefined, named character references in HTML for several categories, these include:
+There are predefined, named character references in HTML for several categories, these include:</p>
 <ul>
 <li>currency symbols</li>
 <li>copyright, trademark and registered symbol</li>